 The Liberal Party we saw by 1924 were rudderless, struggling to achieve intellectual consistency and encountering a new dichotomy in political discourse, one in which their narratives of 'progress' and harmony were of little use.
-The language of 'class' which Liberal pamphleteers had used to understand the electorate to whom they spoke and which guided them in forming their appeals had become a concept which drove a new model of politics; that of 'capital' versus 'socialism', or in the Conservative conception, between 'conventional wisdom' and 'sectionalism'.
-That much of the language in which this new discourse was conducted would not have looked out of place in earlier Liberal literature emphasises the point that what ultimately influenced the party's demise was the forms into which they shaped their narratives, and the failure to reassess these constructions in sufficient time.
-If this thesis cannot claim to have definitively solved the historical problem of the Liberal demise, it has nonetheless indicated that by studying a party's electoral literature we can best demonstrate how political dilemmas emerge from intellectual and conceptual constructs and chart the impact they can have on a party's fortunes.
-By doing so, this study has shown that the Liberal Party's relationship with the 'working man' in politics, constructed through its pamphlet appeals, set the party on the road to its decline.
+The language of 'class' which Liberal pamphleteers had used to understand the electorate to whom they spoke and which guided them in forming their appeals had become a concept which drove a new model of politics, that of 'capital' versus 'socialism', or in the Conservative conception, between 'conventional wisdom' and 'sectionalism'.
+That much of the language in which this new discourse was conducted would not have looked out of place in earlier Liberal literature emphasises the point that the forms into which they shaped their narratives, and the failure to reassess these constructions in sufficient time contributed significantly to the party's difficulties in re-defining themselves in their public pronouncements.
+If this thesis cannot claim to have definitively solved the historical problem of the Liberal demise, it has nonetheless indicated that by studying a party's electoral literature we can help demonstrate how political dilemmas emerge from intellectual and conceptual constructs and chart the impact they can have on a party's fortunes.
+By doing so, this study has shown that the Liberal Party's relationship with the 'working man' in politics, constructed through its pamphlet appeals, was an important facet in the process which set the party on the road to its decline.
 The death of Liberal England was only 'strange' if studied in isolation from how the party itself understood 'Liberal England' to function.